Pilipino Studies Minor

 Students must complete one (1) upper-division courses from:

-• AAS 133: Pilipino American Experience
+• Asian American Studies 133: Pilipino American Experience

 Students must complete one (1) additional upper-division course from:

-• ANTHRO 118Q: Conquest and Colonialism
+• Anthropology 118Q: Conquest and Colonialism

-• FILIPINO 170: People, Society, and Culture of Philippines
+• Filipino 170: People, Society, and Culture of Philippines

-• HIST 176A: History of Southeast Asia
+• History 176A: History of Southeast Asia

-• HIST 176B: History of Southeast Asia to 1815
+• History 176B: History of Southeast Asia to 1815

-• HIST 176C: Philippine History
+• History 176C: Philippine History

 Students must complete three (3) upper-division elective courses from: